Estella/tclnotify/README.md

 Default icon is the weechat icon.
 Change as needed.

 Also included is an example script for using this example script.
 Fittingly, it is a weechat plugin script.

+### rnotifyd.tcl

+See rnotifyd.conf.

+### synthchime.ogg

+I made this myself in LMMS.
+It is also under the MIT license.
+It's not software, but it's part of the example script.

+You should credit me for it.
+It's really not significant art though.
+It's a less-than-a-second-long chime.